 Group tours are made up of different types of people, then physical conditions and ages can vary.
 By agreeing to be part of a group tour, you also accept that some people may be faster or slower than you.
 Therefore, each person can go at their own pace on the route.

 It may be the case that a group wishes to modify the tour; however, the guide will be the one who decides, after consulting with all the participants, if such modifications are possible.

 Strikes and demonstrations

-The "The Classic Inca Jungle Trail to Machu Picchu" can leave any day of the week, from March through January.
-We do not run this trek in February because rainy season & maintenance.
+"The Classic Inca Jungle Trail to Machu Picchu" can leave any day of the week, from March through January.
+We don’t operate this itinerary in February because of the rainy season & maintenance of the route.

 Group Price: US$ 450.00 per person.

 Balance (Cusco): US$ 250.00 (Commonly paid in Cusco after the briefing).

 This small-group journey is guaranteed to operate with just two guests.

 Notice that PayPal charges a fee of 5%, which we ask the client to cover since it's due to the use of its service.
 This tax is just for online deposits so that you will pay the remaining in cash (the briefing day in Cusco) without charges.